MicrosoftDocs/fabric-docs/docs/data-factory/notebook-activity.md

 - A workspace is created.
 - A notebook is created in your workspace.
 To create a new notebook refer to [How to create [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).

-## Add a notebook activity for Synapse to a pipeline with UI
+## Add a notebook activity to a pipeline with UI

-To use a Notebook activity for Synapse in a pipeline, complete the following steps:
+To use a Notebook activity for in a pipeline, complete the following steps:

 ### General settings